-37 Digital Marketing KPIs (And How to Track Them)
+37 Digital Marketing KPIs (Complete Guide)

 IT IS often said that 80% of the outcome comes from 20% of your input.
 The same rule applies to marketing.
 So where should you focus your marketing efforts and resources?
 To answer this question, you should evaluate the performance of your lead generation, social media, advertising and SEO strategy.